slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 ### EditorManager.createCustomViewerForFile
 Creates a Read Only viewer for any [image] file.
 Replaces `EditorManager._showCustomViewer`, current implementation of ._showCustomViewer is moved to `Editor` as `createCustomViewerForFile` and invoked from `EditorManager`.

-_this function may not be necessary as the command handler reimplementation for opening a file may change to support images in a different way.
+_This function may not be necessary as the command handler reimplementation for opening a file may change to support images in a different way.
 This is an implementation detail that will be decided on when the feature is implemented_

 ### EditorManager.getCurrentFullEditor
 Reimplemented as `EditorManager.getFocusedEditor().getCurrentFullEditor()`